Psmths/windows-forensic-artifacts/README.md

 File activity artifacts may provide the following information:

  - File - Creation
+   - When was the file created?
  - File - Deletion
+   - When was the file deleted?
  - File - Hash
+   - What is the hash of this file?
  - File - Last Modified
+   - When was the file last modified?
  - File - Origin
+   - Where did the file come from?
  - File - Path
+   - Where is the file located?
  - File - Size
+   - What is the file's size on disk?

 | Arifact Type | Artifact | 11 | 10 | 8 | 7 | Vista | XP |
 | - | - | - | - | - | - | - | - |